 Contact important business online while connected to public Wi-Fi unless you have a VPN connection.

 Your devices are only as secure as the network through which they transmit data.
-Even the Wi-Fi network you connect your devices to can open the door to hackers.
+Even the Wi-Fi network to which you connect your devices can open the door to hackers.
 To protect your business from unwanted eyes, make sure you have a secure Wi-Fi network with strong encryption.

-We know it’s not always possible to connect to your secure Wi-Fi network, like when you're travelling for work or accessing public Wi-Fi networks overseas, in airports, hotels etc. When this is the case, you’ll want to use a Virtual Private Network or VPN to protect your data..
+We know it’s not always possible to connect to a secure Wi-Fi network, like when you're travelling for work or accessing public Wi-Fi networks overseas, in airports, hotels etc. When this is the case, you’ll need to use a Virtual Private Network or VPN to protect your data.

-Don’t use public Wi-Fi without using a Virtual Private Network (VPN).
+Don’t use public Wi-Fi without using a VPN.
 By using a VPN, the traffic between your device and the VPN server is encrypted.
 This means it’s much more difficult for a cybercriminal to obtain access to your data on your device.
 And if you don’t have a VPN, then give public Wi-Fi a miss and use your mobile network instead.

 SECURE YOUR MOBILE DEVICES